The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Synchrotron emission from the shocked regions

 \section{Synchrotron emission from the shocked regions}

 Following the hydrodynamic evolution of the shocked regions, we calculate the synchrotron emission produced by both the FS and RS during the phase in which the RS propagates through the stratified ejecta.
-We translate this evolution into observable radiation within the standard synchrotron afterglow framework \citep{sari_spectra_1998}, explicitly accounting for the modified dynamics induced by the ejecta stratification.
+We map this dynamical evolution to observable synchrotron emission within the standard afterglow framework, explicitly accounting for the modified dynamics induced by the ejecta stratification.
+The resulting temporal scalings are consistent with those first derived by \citet{sari_impulsive_2000}.
+For brevity, in the main text we present normalized expressions only for the two benchmark cases $k=0$ and $k=2$.
+The corresponding temporal scalings for arbitrary $k$ are summarized in Appendix \ref{app:k}.
 The observed X-ray emission is dominated by synchrotron radiation from the forward-shocked external medium.
-The RS primarily contributes at lower frequencies, most notably in the millimeter band, while its role at high energies is negligible.
+The RS primarily contributes at lower frequencies, most notably in the millimeter (mm) band, while its role at high energies is negligible.
 Its main influence on the X-ray emission is therefore indirect, through its regulation of the energy transfer from the stratified ejecta to the FS.
+We adopt the standard assumptions commonly used in GRB afterglow modeling \citep{waxman_gamma-ray--burst_1997,waxman_angular_1997,sari_hydrodynamics_1997,sari_spectra_1998}: Fixed fractions $\varepsilon_{e}$ and $\varepsilon_{B}$ of the post-shock internal energy density are transferred to relativistic electrons and magnetic fields, respectively.
+We further assume those fractions are the same for the shocked external medium and the shocked ejecta, $\varepsilon^f_{e/B}=\varepsilon^r_{e/B}$, where $f/r$ notation corresponds to the FS/RS.
+The electrons are accelerated into a power-law distribution, $N(\gamma_e)\,{ d}\gamma_e \propto \gamma_e^{-p}\,{ d}\gamma_e, \gamma_e \ge \gamma_m$, with $p\geq2$, and